softworkz/embyuserwiki/Live-TV.md

-The Live TV feature allows for streaming live television and managing your DVR within Emby Apps.
+The Live TV feature allows you to stream live television and manage your DVR within Emby Apps.
 Live TV is setup in two steps:

 * Configure your tuner devices
 * Add a TV Guide data source